Kyiv Ukraine Temple

 Considering the raging storm of combat that surrounded the Manila temple it is truly miraculous that it came through unscathed.
 Combined with the timing and how so many things coincided at just the right time the miraculous nature of the events becomes even more obvious.
 Which of course is the point of Elder Oaks's talk. (see also: Third Hour blog: Bombs, Bullets and Rockets; How the Manila Temple Miraculously Survived Rebel Occupation and Preserving the Sacredness of the Temple)

 Now, does this tell us anything about what may happen to the Kyiv Ukraine Temple?
 Not really.
 As I write this the Russian Army has been pushed back from Kyiv and appears to have abandoned its offensive against the capital at least for now.
-But considering the Russian's use of missiles and long range artillery, which have hit targets to the far west along the boarder with Poland, there really isn't a building in all of Ukraine that is safe (CNN).
+But considering the Russian's use of missiles, drones and long range artillery, which have hit targets in the far west of Ukraine, along the boarder with Poland and repeatedly targeting civilian infrastructure, there really isn't a building in all of Ukraine that is safe (CNN).

 Apia Samoa Temple